daigo0927/go-web-prog/ch9/README.md

 Channel with buffer allows processes to continue until the channel is empty.
 This is useful when you want to limit the amount of process per time.

 ## 9.4: Web application and concurrent execution

+Concurrent execution introduced above can be used in web applications.
+In this chapter, we are going to create a mosaic photo generation application.
+This application simply make user to upload an image, then generate mosaic photo based on it.
+We assume that tile image is prepared and its size is modified.

+See [https://github.com/mushahiroyuki/gowebprog/tree/master/ch09](https://github.com/mushahiroyuki/gowebprog/tree/master/ch09) for the static files.

+- Build: `go build` under `ch9/mosaic` directory
+- Execute: `GOMAXPROCS=1 ./mosaic` under `ch9/mosaic` with built file

+## Summary
+- Go web server itself has concurrency.
+Each received requests are processed by each goroutine
+- Concurrency and parallelism are complement but different.
+Concurrency inplies multiple processes to be begun in the same time, executed, end, and enables them to interact with.
+Parallelism just say multiple execution in the same time.
+- Go provides namely two functions - goroutine and channel - to implement concurrency.
+Go does not support parallel operation directly.
+- Goroutine is used to create concurrent execution.
+Channel enables goroutines to interact with.
+- Non-buffered channel is synchronous, stop to write messages while containing some data.
+Buffered channel allows asynchronous writing while the buffer has space.
+- `select` can be used to select channel (firstly prepared one) from multiple ones
+- `WaitGroup` also can be used to synchronize channels
+- Concurrent web application runs much faster than sequential one, even on single CPU
+- Concurrent-type web application possibly benefits from concurrent execution automatically